milankinen/cuic/doc/async.md

 Pay attention that element returned by `find` is a handle to the actual DOM node, not an abstract "description" how to find the node.
-In other words, if the DOM node gets removed (either by user actions or some background task), the handle becomes stale as well.
-Store the element handles **only the time you need them** and discard them immediately after that.
+In other words, if the DOM node gets removed (either by user actions or some background task or page reload), the handle becomes stale as well.
+That's why you should keep the element handles **only the time you need them** and discard them immediately after that (just don't use the object, `cuic` and JVM GC handles the rest).

 Element lookups are relatively cheap operations.
 Usually it's better to use functions to get element on demand.
 This also makes your tests